A Wavelength-Aware Unsupervised Learning Approach for Large, Multicolor, Photometric Surveys: Long-Short Term Memory Autoencoder

 \subsection{Long-Short Term Memory Autoencoder (LSTM-AE)}

 We now introduce our model of choice: the \textit{long-short term memory autoencoder} (LSTM-AE).
-This model combines the sequential data processing capabilities of LSTMs with the unsupervised learning, dimensionality reduction, and anomaly detection prowess of AEs, creating a powerful tool for analyzing multiband photometric data.
+This model combines {a wavelength-aware LSTM} with the unsupervised learning, dimensionality reduction, and anomaly detection prowess of AEs, creating a powerful tool for analyzing multiband photometric data.